IBM-Cloud/ansible-collection-ibm/docs/ibm_is_bare_metal_servers_info.rst

     The vpc name this bare metal server is in

-  name (False, str, None)
+  vpc_crn (False, str, None)
-    The name of the bare metal server
+    The vpc CRN this bare metal server is in

   network_interfaces_subnet (False, str, None)